 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

 Some countries (e.g., Australia, France, Hong Kong, Switzerland) require that students participating in study abroad programs purchase local health insurance in that country.
 Students are responsible for purchasing this insurance if it is a requirement for the country where they will be studying.
 The estimated cost is included in the budget sheet.

 Sciences Po does not have housing on campus to offer its students.
-As a result, you must make arrangements to find your own accommodation.
+However, Reims is small.
+No matter where you live, your commute is likely to be less than 20 minutes.
 Sciences Po has made available numerous housing offers and information to help guide you in your search.
-On Sciences Po's Housing Website, you will find links to Student Residences, Apartments, Homestays and Temporary Housing Options.
+On Sciences Po's Housing Website, you will find links to social housing agencies, apartments, homestays and temporary housing options.

 Please note that exchange students are unable to benefit from housing at the CIUP or with the Crous through Sciences Po.
 CIUP and Crous accommodation is awarded in priority to degree-seeking students.
 Instead, please book through the Sciences Po Off-Campus Housing Portal.
 Many private landlords who advertise on the website do not ask for an official French guarantor as they are used to having international Sciences Po students in their accommodation.
 In order to access the housing portal with housing offers from private landlords, visit http://logements.sciencespo.fr/reims.
 You will need to log in with your Sciences Po username and password (the same that you have used when activating your Sciences Po email account).